Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 That's pretty good, but don't forget to put another space here.

-Now when we type our name in, it says ....
+Now when we type our name in, it says "Zach is a pretty radical name, I must say!"

  */